DIDSR/BoneJ_Headless/Doc/plugins.rst

 ------------------------------------
 Ellipsoid Factor
 ------------------------------------
 Quantifies the rod and plate geometry of trabecular microstructures.
-Ellipsoid Factor is evaluated on a scale of -1 to +1, with -1 corresponding to an oblate plate like geometry, and +1 corresponding to a prolate rod like geometry
+Ellipsoid Factor is evaluated on a scale of -1 to +1, with -1 corresponding to an oblate plate like geometry, and +1 corresponding to a prolate rod like geometry.
+Ellipsoids are iteratively fit into foreground voxels in the image.
+TProlate, oblate, and intermediate ellipsoid axis lengths are used to quantify how rod-like or plate-like the structure is at a specific point.

 Function = ``def Ellipsoid Factor(array,voxel_size,fiji_path):``